juicer/juicer/docs/markdown/plugins.md

 # Plugins

-In order to take advantage of the `requires_signature` functionality available to environments you can create an RpmSignPlugin.
+In order to take advantage of the `requires_signature` functionality available to environments you can create an `RpmSignPlugin`.

 You can create your own `RpmSignPlugin` by subclassing the abstract class `juicer.common.RpmSignPlugin`.